dzackgarza/Complex-Analysis/PSet3/PSet3.md

 - $f$ does not vanish on $\Gamma$, and
 - $\Delta_\Gamma \arg f(z) = 1$, where $\Delta_\Gamma$ denotes the total change in the argument of $f$ over $\Gamma$.

+It will follow by symmetry that $f$ has exactly one root in each quadrant.

 By the argument principle, we have
 \begin{align*}
 \Delta_\Gamma \arg f(z) = 2\pi\qty{ Z - P }